Alita: Battle Angel | 2019 | PG-13 | 2 hours 2 minutes | written by James Cameron and Laeta Kalogridis | Dir. Robert Rodriguez | 20th Centruy Fox

 The low points:

-There’s a story in here somewhere, but conflicting narratives and unclear motives murk the movie’s plot.
+1. There’s a story in here somewhere, but conflicting narratives and unclear motives murk the movie’s plot.
 Derpy dialogue does not help- but would you expect any more from Mr. Cameron?.
 For most of the movie, the bad guys want to kill Alita so they can use her nuclear- reactor like heart to power Zalem.
 The movie’s ending would be totally unsatisfying and lame, but they smooth it over with a rad Dua Lipa song.
-Dear Action Movies: Stop trying to shove sequels down our throats!
-But I’d be down for an Alita sequel.
+I wish action movies would stop trying to shove sequels down our throats…. but I’d be down for an Alita sequel.

-The first half plays basically like a Disney Channel Original Movie (the new ones, not the actually good ones from the early 2000s).
+2. The first half plays basically like a Disney Channel Original Movie.
 I thought it was a kid’s movie, but one character drops the F word.

-Her boyfriend is kind of a goofy doofus.
+3. Alita’s boyfriend is kind of a doofus.

 Alita doesn’t have the greatest plot, but the visuals are amazing.
 Alita‘s heart can power at least one high- octane science fiction movie.